 Every Sunday, we reach deep into Rock, Paper, Shotgun’s 141-year history to pull out one of the best moments from the archive.
 This week, Adam’s celebration of videogame cartography, from cloth maps to digital records of procedural worlds.
 This article was first published in 2011.

 Some of my earliest memories of gaming are not of the games themselves but of the things that came bundled in the box with them.
 Whether it was a hefty manual, full of lore and encyclopaedic listings, or a little extra something.
-Most of my games don’t even come in boxes anymore, although sites such as Steam Covers can help to keep the physical alive.
+My games don’t even come in boxes anymore.
 Recently, I’ve been thinking about the shelves in the house where I grew up, full of big cardboard slabs with none of this DVD case finery.
 I’ve been remembering the excitement of opening the box on the bus, surreptitiously because my parents always thought I’d lose the manual or disks before we reached home.
 And I’ve been thinking about what else I sometimes found inside.